 The Freiburg-bred Cabernet Cortis (above) has a complicated parentage: Cabernet Sauvignon X (Merzling X (Zarya Severa X Muskat Ottonel)).
 It is said to retain its spicy, intense Cabernet flavours and aromas and colour.
 It is also very rich in extract and phenols while having good resistance to powdery and downy mildew.

 The most promising PIWI grapes (so far)The new wave of PIWIs, created through several stages of crossing, contain high percentages of Vitis vinifera and just enough disease-resistant American Vitis to give good resistance to fungal diseases.
 Therefore, they taste more like the Vitis vinifera in their family tree.
-Souvignier Gris has some Sauvignon characteristics; Johanniter reminds some of Riesling; Cabernet Blanc has traits of Cabernet Sauvignon; Muscaris and Blütenmuskateller are obviously from the muscat family.
+Souvignier Gris has some Riesling and Traminer characteristics; Johanniter also reminds some of Riesling; Cabernet Blanc has traits of Cabernet Sauvignon; Muscaris and Blütenmuskateller are obviously from the muscat family.

 As the quality of these grapes and demand for sustainable viticulture increases, more and more regional governing bodies are permitting the planting of PIWIs.